hpcsc/sample-pipeline/README.md

 This script will call 2 sub-scripts to:

-- Setup Gogs: clone all git submodules, upload default public key to Gogs, push submodules to Gogs
+- Setup Gogs: clone all git submodules, create default gogs user, upload default public key to Gogs, push submodules to Gogs
 - Setup GoCD: create config repos in GoCD using REST API